KasperSpijkerman/CSD2/README.md

-Dit is de repository voor CSD2 van Kasper.
-Hierin komen alle huiswerk opdrachten van dit jaar.
+This is the git repository for CSD2 from Kasper Spijkerman.
+All the assignments of the 2nd year will be located here.